eylonhotam/shapes-neural-network/README.md

 ## Usage Tips

-- Draw with **thick, clear strokes** — the model was trained on outline-style shapes, not filled ones.
+- Draw with **thin, clear strokes** — the model was trained on outline-style shapes, not filled ones.
 - **Close your shapes fully** — open corners on squares or triangles can confuse the classifier.
 - The app auto-inverts your drawing if it detects a white background, to match the training format (white shapes on black).
 - If the margin between the top two predictions is under 0.2, the app will log a warning that the drawing may be ambiguous — try redrawing more deliberately.